Hangul: South Korean order

 Modifications and combinations of letters are placed just after the primary or initial parent letter.
 Such modifications and combinations are then sorted according to the previously established orderings.
 E.g. ㄱ is followed by ㄲ and ㅘ by ㅙ.

+The 11,172 characters in the Hangul Syllables block in Unicode follow the South Korean order.

+The South Korean national standard KS X 1026-1 includes a sort order that accounts for the various Hangul Unicode code points, including obsolete letters.

 Obsolete letters

 A number of letters and letter combinations are no longer in use for transcribing Korean, although some are still actively used for transcribing other languages.
 This includes the base consonants ㆁ, ㅿ, and ㆆ, as well as the base vowel ㆍ, although that last letter is still used for the Jeju language.
-Examples of obsolete doubled letters include ᅇ, ㆅ, and the doubled vowel ᆢ.
-A number of now obsolete letters were virtually exclusively used for transcribing Chinese, like the pure dental and palatal-supradental sibilants (ᄼ, ᄽ, ᅎ, ᅏ, ᅔ and ᄾ, ᄿ, ᅐ, ᅑ, ᅕ) and most of the light labial letters (e.g. ㆄ, ᄛ, ㅱ, ㅹ), although ㅸ was used for Korean.
+Examples of obsolete doubled letters include ㆀ, ㆅ, and the doubled vowel ᆢ.
+A number of now obsolete letters were virtually exclusively used for transcribing Chinese, like the pure dental and palatal-supradental sibilants (ᄼ, ᄽ, ᅎ, ᅏ, ᅔ and ᄾ, ᄿ, ᅐ, ᅑ, ᅕ) and most of the light labial letters (e.g. ㆄ, ㅱ, ㅹ), although ㅸ was used for Korean.
 Clustered consonants have also changed.
 Clusters mixing different letters were once acceptable for initial consonants, with some clusters even including up to three letters, like ㅴ, which was used in ᄢᅳᆷ (lit. 'crack, opening').
 A number of letters were invented in the centuries following Hangul's invention, for example ᆖ (a doubled form of ㅡ) was invented in the 1900s.